txtdirect/website/content/hosted/plans.md

 background = "white"
 align = "center"

+title = "Test for free"
-subtitle= "Test our hosted service for free and easily upgrade to a plan that fits your needs!"
+subtitle = "Easily upgrade to a plan that fits your needs!"

 [[buttons]]
-  text = "Upgrade to payed"
+  text = "Upgrade"
   url = "/subscription/"
   color = "primary"
 +++